Making a difference with medical missions

 - Strong relationships with ministries that have permanent sites in Haiti, Togo, Bolivia and the Universidad San Francisco de Quito in Ecuador

-- In partnership with Baptist Haiti Mission and the Hopital de Fermathe, developing a teaching hospital “beta site” that will serve our third and fourth year medical students
+- In partnership with Baptist Haiti Mission and the Hopital de Fermathe, developing a teaching hospital which will serve the Haitian community and provide our third and fourth year medical students with additional opportunities

 “…the experience really ties together everything that we learn in class– the mind, body and spirit aspects of medicine.”